tapsi-delivery/api-doc/authorization/api-secret-key/README.md

 # Tapsi Pack API: API Secret Key Guide

 Welcome to the API Secret Key guide for the Tapsi Pack API.
-This guide will help you understand how to authenticate with the Tapsi Pack API using API Secret Key
+This guide will help you understand how to authorization with the Tapsi Pack API using API Secret Key

 ## Introduction